-Our common stock is listed on the New York Stock Exchange, or the NYSE.
-Under the rules of the NYSE, independent directors must comprise a majority of a listed company's Board of Directors.
-In addition, the rules of the NYSE require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent.
-Under the rules of the NYSE, a director will only qualify as an "independent director" if, in the opinion of that company's Board of Directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-Additionally, compensation committee members must not have a relationship with us that is material to the director's ability to be independent from management in connection with the duties of a compensation committee member.
+Our common stock is listed on the NASDAQ Global Market.
+Under the rules of the NASDAQ Stock Market, independent directors must comprise a majority of a listed company's Board of Directors.
+In addition, the rules of the NASDAQ Stock Market require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent.
+Under the rules of the NASDAQ Stock Market, a director will only qualify as an "independent director" if, in the opinion of that company's Board of Directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

-Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
-In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the Board of Directors or any other committee of our Board of Directors (i) accept, directly or indirectly, any consulting, advisory or other compensatory fee from the listed company or any of its subsidiaries or (ii) be an affiliated person of the listed company or any of its subsidiaries.
-We have determined that we satisfy the audit committee independence requirements of Rule 10A-3.
+Audit committee members must also satisfy the heightened independence criteria set forth in Rule 10A-3 under the Securities Exchange Act of 1934, as amended (Exchange Act).
+In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the Board of Directors or any other Board committee:

+(i) accept, directly or indirectly, any consulting, advisory or other compensatory fee from the listed company or any of its subsidiaries; or (ii) be an affiliated person of the listed company or any of its subsidiaries.
+Compensation committee members must also meet heightened independence standards similar to those applicable to audit committee members.

-Our Board of Directors has undertaken a review of the independence of each director and considered whether each director has a material relationship with us that could compromise his ability to exercise independent judgment in carrying out his responsibilities.
-As a result of this review, our Board of Directors determined that Dr. Low, Messrs.
-Doak, Levitan, Lindsley and Novotny and Ms. Ferracone, representing six of our nine directors, are "independent directors" as defined under the applicable rules and regulations of the SEC and the listing requirements and rules of the NYSE.
-In making these determinations, our Board of Directors reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including the beneficial ownership of our capital stock by each non-employee director and the transactions involving them described in the section entitled "Transactions with Related Parties, Founders and Control Persons."
+Our Board of Directors has undertaken a review of the independence of each director and considered whether each director has a relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
+As a result of this review, our Board of Directors determined that Dr. Low, Mr. Cohen, Mr. Doak, Ms. Ferracone, Mr. Levitan, Mr. Lindsley, and Mr. Novotny (who is retiring from our Board of Directors effective April 28, 2018), representing seven of our nine directors (or six of our eight directors, when Mr. Novotny's resignation becomes effective) are "independent directors" as defined under the applicable rules and regulations of the SEC and the listing requirements and rules of the NASDAQ Stock Market.
+Our Board of Directors did not conclude that Mr. Rawlings was independent because he is our Chief Executive Officer, and it did not conclude that Mr. Rubin was independent because of his historical relationships with us, including as a former executive officer and as a consultant to us for several years.
+In making these determinations, our Board of Directors reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including the beneficial ownership of our capital stock by each non-employee director and other transactions involving them.